MadStu/RACE/README-Compiling.md

 You'll see something like this:

 ```
-"TX_ID": "VOUT"

 "f5d4ec12b6ab68977eed84913255ea6685110e5f781e5e525a12bc2fd1c6b9d": "1"
 ```

-The first part is your TX_ID - the second part is your VOUT.
+The first part is your TRANSACTION ID - the second part is your VOUT.
-Now open up the masternode configuration file by clicking Tools -> Open Masternode Configuration File Under all # put a new line which consists of the following data:
+Now open up the masternode configuration file by clicking Tools -> Open Masternode Configuration File Under all # put a new line which consists of the following data from your skeletion:

 ```
-MN_NAME MN_PUBLIC_IP:8800 MN_KEY TX_ID VOUT
+MN1 MASTERNODE_PUBLIC_IP:8800 MASTERNODE_KEY TRANSACTION_ID VOUT
 ```

 Save and close the file.